Eric Pollard produced

 An idea that has evolved too far

-I've been thinking about this project for a long time.
+I've been thinking about this project for a very long time.
 As you know, I really love skiing, snowboarding, and mountain culture.
-I was born and raised in the mountains of Oregon, and I was raised by the mountains.
+I was born and raised in the mountains of Oregon, and they raised me.

-I feel that everything I've had, all the experiences and opportunities I've been given, is a gift from the mountains.
+I believe that everything I've gained so far, all the different experiences and opportunities I've been given, came from the mountains.
 So I really wanted to give back.
-But when you look around the industry, there are so many people, all doing the same thing.
-They're all clumped together with the same ideas, and it's crowded.
+But when I look around the industry, there are so many people, and they're all doing the same thing.
+It's crowded with people all vying for the same idea.

 I think my ideas evolved from those stereotypes.
 For example, the film elements I came up with were new at first, but then they caught on and people started using the principles they picked up from my films

-Eric: The idea is that cinema is a visual language that communicates people's perspectives and the world.
+Eric: Cinema is a visual language, a way to communicate people's perspectives and the world.

-Also, the skis I designed were very radical, and people probably didn't like them, and some people criticized them.
-They said you can't land from a cliff with skis that wide.
-But it was enough.
-But five years later, a lot of skis have become just as wide.
+Also, the skis I designed were very radical, and people didn't like them; some people spoke ill of them.
+They said you couldn't land a cliff with skis that wide.
+But they were good enough.
+But five years later, a lot of skis had become just as wide.

 It was the same with the ski graphics I had been working on.
 Up until then, all skis had been the same, but I expanded on that with different graphics, shapes, designs, and concepts.
 I used untapped space and a variety of materials